Sociology of religion: Symbolic anthropology and phenomenology

 Symbolic anthropology and some versions of phenomenology argue that all humans require reassurance that the world is safe and ordered place – that is, they have a need for ontological security.
 Therefore, all societies have forms of knowledge that perform this psychological task.
 The inability of science to offer psychological and emotional comfort explains the presence and influence of non-scientific knowledge in human lives, even in rational world.

 Functionalism

-Unlike symbolic anthropology and phenomenology, functionalism points to the benefits for social organization which non-scientific belief systems provide and which scientific knowledge fails to deliver.
-Belief systems are seen as encouraging social order and social stability in ways that rationally based knowledge cannot.
-From this perspective, the existence of non-rational accounts of reality can be explained by the benefits they offer to society.
+As scientific and evidence based research emerged, scholars began examining the function of religion as acts or movements within societies.
+Thus, functionalism points to the benefits for social organization which non-scientific belief systems explain and scientific knowledge fails to deliver.
+From this perspective, belief systems are seen as encouraging social order and social stability in ways that rationally based knowledge cannot.

-According to functionalists, "religion serves several purposes, like providing answers to spiritual mysteries, offering emotional comfort, and creating a place for social interaction and social control. … One of the most important functions of religion, from a functionalist perspective, is the opportunities it creates for social interaction and the formation of groups.
-It provides social support and social networking, offering a place to meet others who hold similar values and a place to seek help (spiritual and material) in times of need."
+From a functionalist perspective, societal contexts plays an important role in determining the purposes of religion and religious acts.
+By framing belief systems and acts as religious, the classification alone can influence societal views and actions.
+Therefore, the functionalist perspective also seeks to determine whose interests are benefited (and disadvantaged) from religious activities, revealing the wider social implications and incentives.

+Another important aspect of the functionalist view is how religion unites individuals with shared interests and values, fostering support and community.
+For instance, religious organizations often host communal social events that bring people together.
+Recent studies further extend this idea to large-scale communities, indicating that religion promotes social capital across societies by encouraging prosocial behaviors and a sense of collectivity.